gilramir/argparse/README.md

 # ParseCommands

 ParseCommands are special types of Arguments that tell the ArgumentParser to change behavior while it's parsing.
-If an Argument is a ParseCommand, then instead of Short, Long, or Name, the String field is used to denote what to expect on the command-line.
+If an Argument is a ParseCommand, then instead of Switches or Name, the String field is used to denote what to expect on the command-line.

 The only ParseCommand available right now is *PassThrough*.
 This tells argparse that all the remaining